-In order to be able to assess the total environmental impact caused by the production of one kilogram of hot-dip galvanized steel strip with ø Z214 (zinc coating 214 g/m2) or ø Z558 (zinc coating 558 g/m2), a system room extension is required.
-The concrete life cycle assessment therefore includes not only the primary data of the galvanizing process itself, but also secondary data of downstream or upstream processes.
-These primarily include the production of zinc, the provision of electricity and the transport of raw materials to the plants.
+In order to assess the total environmental impact caused by the production of one kilogram of hot-dip galvanized steel strip or one kilogram of longitudinally welded steel tube, a system room extension is required.
+The actual life cycle assessment therefore includes not only the primary data of the manufacturing processes at Wuppermann itself, but also secondary data of downstream or upstream processes.
+This primarily includes the production of zinc (if applicable), the provision of electricity and the transport of raw materials to the plants.

 For the reference process, publicly available data sets for the production of hot-rolled strip, for the production of cold-rolled steel strip, as well as for the production of galvanized sheet by means of cold strip galvanizing, were used.
 The latter refers to material with a zinc layer thickness of 275 g/m2.
 In order to be able to reference against the zinc layer thickness Z275 in the cold strip galvanizing process, the average zinc layer thickness of the Wuppermann galvanizing sites was corrected accordingly to Z275 in the comparative calculation.
 Since Wuppermann's heat-to-coat process runs over a combined pickling & galvanizing line, pickling is also taken into account in the LCA.
 This is not the case with the reference process, as pickling takes place in a separate step before cold rolling.
 In a direct process comparison, the environmental impact of pickling is thus added to Wuppermann's LCA.
 If zinc is eliminated from the equation, the advantage of the Wuppermann heat-to-coat process even increases to 93 %.